Non-Convex Global Optimization as an Optimal Stabilization Problem: Convergence Rates: Introduction

-The variational convergence result (1) allow us to identify the minimal value, while the pathwise convergence (2) identifies a minimizer.
-Note that the resulting trajectories and convergence guarantees are obtained through deterministic control principles, rather than through randomized search or sampling strategies commonly used in non-convex optimization.
-In this sense, the method remains fully analytical and its convergence properties can be rigorously established.
+It is also worth emphasizing that the resulting trajectories and convergence guarantees are obtained through deterministic control principles, rather than through randomized search or sampling strategies commonly used in non-convex optimization.
+In this sense, the method remains fully analytical and its convergence properties can be rigorously established through the lens of optimal control theory and Hamilton--Jacobi--Bellman equations.